GridTools/gt4py/docs/functional/QuickstartGuide.md

 pip install git+https://github.com/gridtools/gt4py.git@functional
 ```

-For now, use the below branch which contains sub bugfixes needed to run the code in the guide:
+For now, use the branch below which contains some bugfixes needed to run the code in the guide:

 ```{raw-cell}
 pip install git+https://github.com/tehrengruber/gt4py.git@fix_reductions